Which China Travel Guide Book is Best for YOU?

 What it Lacks:

-- There are plenty of pictures, but they’re not big and they’re all black-and-white
+- There are plenty of pictures, but they’re not that big.

 Summary:

 According to Frommers, “the best trips start here”.
-This is another medium-sized book similar to Fodor’s.
-Also available from Frommer’s: Beijing, Shanghai and Hong Kong.
+This is another medium-sized book similar to Fodor’s, and just like Fodor’s, Frommers China does not offer an ebook option.

 Target Traveler: